Finding the right shoes for a marathon

 Some marathon runners are just looking to complete the course – others are targeting a time.
 Depending on your goals, you’ll need a different shoe.

 If you’re a heavier runner, you might need to go for extra cushioning.
-It’ll reduce the stress on your lower legs and make your landings more comfortable.
-The shoe to have a look at is the Men’s GEL-FORTE
+It’ll reduce thestress on your lower legs and make your landings more comfortable.
+Check out our iconic GEL-KAYANO, our number 1 running shoe METARUN or innovative DYNAFLYTE.

 Training history plays a big part here though.
 Heavier runners used to running in lightweight shoes can do just fine, because their bodies have adapted to the style and become used to it.